martinwheatman/enguageMirror/README.md

 Initialisation in: 213ms
 0 clashes in a total of 117
 Enguage> i need a coffee.
-Shell.interpret() =>Ok , you need a coffee.
+ => Ok , you need a coffee.
 </pre>
-<p>First thing to note, the Shell.interpret() => is just output by my shell code, nothing to worry about—it doesn’t get output when running as a server!
-Now you’re ready to programme Enguage…
+<p>Now you’re ready to programme Enguage…
 <h3>Programming</h3>
 Create a plain text file in the assets directory—a repertoire—called show_me_all_files.txt containing:
 <pre>